bachya/pyairvisual/README.md

 asyncio.get_event_loop().run_until_complete(main())
 ```

-Check out `example.py`, the tests, and the source files themselves for method
+Check out the examples, the tests, and the source files themselves for method
 signatures and more examples.

 # Contributing